 We continue to provide lunches for our members during the week and have partnered with community members to provide hygiene supplies and additional meals to our members and other folks in local shelters.
 Thank you to everyone who has dropped off meals or donated groceries, gift cards, or cash to support our meal program.

 We continue to provide assessment and enrollment forms to those who inquire about them.
 New members can be immediately enrolled into our program for one on one counseling and case management sessions conducted by video conferencing or phone calls.

 We're working to support the people we serve in every way we can and are extremely fortunate that we were able to test our staff and members for COVID-19 recently and every single test came back negative.
 We are beyond grateful for the many ways each of you continue to support MTC and folks experiencing need in our community.
 We will be keeping all of you in our thoughts and are looking forward to a time when we can come together in person again!

 The Matt Talbot Center provides a shared path for individuals desiring to change their lives by becoming clean and sober in a way that addresses housing, health and other basic needs, and vocational goals while providing spiritual ministry to those who seek it.
 Our mission is to empower our program members to remain engaged in their recoveries, take responsibility for their actions and family obligations, and move toward the futures they want for themselves.
 The Matt Talbot Center exists to meet the needs in spirit, mind, and body of those that come seeking assistance.
-MTC is a nonprofit outpatient program and one is turned away due to an inability to pay.
+MTC is a nonprofit outpatient program and no one is turned away due to an inability to pay.